browserr0001/stock-market/README.md

 ## 7 Conclusion

-Our model was able to outperform our baseline at the task of predicting whether the DJIA would rise or fall each day.
+The model was able to outperform our baseline at the task of predicting whether the DJIA would rise or fall each day.
 We started at 54% accuracy and eventually got to 61.31%–a marginal difference and still barely better than a coin flip.
 This model didn’t completely succeed at its task of predicting the overall stock price movements.
 However, it did far better than even many human analysts can do.